status-im/help.status.im/docs/en/status-communities/set-up-your-community-permissions.md

 In Status Communities, owners can customize community permissions using tokens.
 Tokens are digital assets in a blockchain (such as the [Ethereum blockchain][about-the-ethereum-blockchain]), including virtual coins, collectibles and domain names.

 Once you set up token-based permissions, certain actions within your community are only available to users who own a particular token.
-For instance, owners can [restrict access to their community][set-up-a-private-community] or [delegate admin functions][co-manage-your-status-community] to specific token holders.
+For instance, owners can [restrict access to their community][set-up-a-private-community] or [delegate admin functions][delegate-admin-functions-to-community-members] to specific token holders.

 !!! note
     In Status, your tokens are securely stored in your [Status Wallet][status-wallet-your-quick-start-guide].